hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

    .. important::

-      The CSV file must feature one line or more (if more, the number of lines must be the same as in the predictions file, unless this one features only one line) and as many columns as there are time steps in the study period [shape: (1+, time)].
+      The CSV file must feature one line and as many columns as there are time steps in the study period [shape: (1, time)].

 .. option:: q_prd <TEXT:FILE>